The Autograph Man

 The Autograph Man, published in 2002, is the second novel by Zadie Smith.
-It follows the progress of a Jewish-Chinese Londoner named Alex-Li Tandem, who buys and sells autographs for a living and is obsessed with celebrities.
+It follows the progress of a Jewish-Italian-Chinese Londoner named Alex-Li Tandem, who buys and sells autographs for a living and is obsessed with celebrities.
 Eventually, his obsession culminates in a meeting with the elusive American-Russian actress Kitty Alexander, a star from Hollywood's Golden Age.
 In 2003, the novel won the Jewish Quarterly-Wingate Literary Prize.
 The novel was a commercial success, but was not as well received by readers and critics as her previous and first novel, White Teeth (2000).
 Smith has stated that before she started work on The Autograph Man she had writer's block.

+Plot summary

+Alex-Li Tandem is a 28-year-old Anglo-Chinese-Jewish man living in the fictional London suburb of Mountjoy.
+Overweight, an alcoholic, and given to experimentation with psychedelics, Alex is nonetheless popular among his friends, including Adam, a Beta Israel Jew whose sister, Esther, Alex has been dating since he was eighteen; Rubenfine, a socially conservative, uptight rabbi; and Joseph, a closeted homosexual who harbors a secret lust for Alex.
+Joseph and Alex's friendship was cemented at a wrestling match when the pair were children, and where Joseph introduced Adam to the hobby of autograph collecting.
+Alex's father's death the same night from metastasized brain cancer has created a link in Alex's mind between autographs and the possibility of immortality, and in adulthood become a professional collectibles dealer.
+Alex further hopes to find his own immortality and success as a published writer, painstakingly compiling a book based on Lenny Bruce's 'Jewish or Goyische' routine, cataloging what objects, customs, and aspects of life can be divided into either Jewish or non-Jewish categories.
+Alex hopes to one day obtain the autograph of Kitty Alexander, an obscure Russian-American leading woman of a small handful of 1940s films.
+Learning the elderly Kitty is still alive and living in seclusion in New York, Alex has been sending her fan mail for years, never receiving a reply.